 Where should this reporting be located in an Annual Report?

-The Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) does not specify where in their annual report entities must discuss their executive remuneration policies and practices.
-However, the better practice is for this information to be placed along with Schedule 3 remuneration information, assisting a reader to fully understand an entity’s executive remuneration policy, practices and application.
+The Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) does not specify where in their annual report entities must discuss their executive remuneration policies and practices must be located in the annual report.
+However, the better practice is to pace it with the Schedule 3 remuneration information, so readers can easily understand an entity’s executive remuneration policy and how it is applied.
 The information should be readily identifiable, including through clear use of headings to assist a reader in finding and understanding the reported information.

 Who should report their remuneration policies and practices?

 The reporting requirements apply to all Commonwealth entities, but the content of the report will vary depending on the nature of the entity and the instruments used to remunerate KMP, senior executives and OHPS.
 Therefore, the reporting undertaken should be fit for purpose.
-For example, a small, non-corporate entity is likely to have different, and less complex, remuneration policies and practices than a large corporate Commonwealth entity, and the information presented will reflect those differences.

 Governance arrangements

-The annual report should clearly identify:
+The annual report should clearly show:

 The overarching body or person responsible for setting remuneration and its membership